Metformin

 Does metformin deplete vitamin B12?

-Immediate-release vs extended-release metformin: which should I start with?
+Immediate-release vs extended-release metformin: which is better?

 How This Score Could Change